Chan Siu-hung

 Chan Siu-hung, (陳紹雄) is a Hong Kong engineer and politician who is the managing director in China of the CLP Group.
-He is also a member of the Legislative Council for the Election Committee constituency which was newly created under the electoral overhaul imposed by Beijing, and an adjunct professor of the City University of Hong Kong.
+He is also a member of the Legislative Council for the Election Committee constituency since 2022, which was newly created under the electoral overhaul imposed by Beijing, and an adjunct professor of the City University of Hong Kong.

 In July 2022, Chan tested positive for COVID-19.

+In December 2025, Chan was re-elected as Legislative Councilor through the same constituency.